Pranamswa/awesome-piracy/readme.md

 ​
 ## Preamble
 I forked this from [Igglybuff's Awesome Piracy list](https://github.com/Igglybuff/awesome-piracy).
 I just took this and decided to update it, replace dead links, etc.
-​
-I also plan on adding more sections, such as
-- Nyaa Stuff
-​
-​

 I'm also mirroring this onto [rentry](https://rentry.org/tosoju-awesome-piracy).
 [My github repo](https://github.com/Tosoju/awesome-piracy)
 ​